arietah8545/github-tutorial/README.md

   takes it off of the stage.
 * **To undo a commit, add, and edit,** you use the command `git reset --hard HEAD-1`.
 This completely rollsback to your last committed version of the code.
+* **To undo a pushed commit:**
+  1. In the terminal in cloud9, do `git log` to get the commit SHA.
+Press **q** to quit.
+  2. Do `git revert a b`, with a being the most recent commit and b being the commit before that.
+     * This will revert back to the commit you put the SHA key for.